signaflo/http-consumer/README.md

-# http-consumer
+# http-scheduledExecutor
-A consumer of http services that may be executed on a regular schedule.
+A scheduledExecutor of http services that may be executed on a regular schedule.